yhilpisch/dnber15/README.md

 # DataNatives Berlin 2015 Workshop

-Open Source Tools for Financial Time Series Analysis and Visualization.
+Python for Financial Data Science.

 This repo contains the Jupyter Notebooks used for my workshop at DataNatives Conference Berlin 2015 on 20.11.2015.